couchbase/query/docs/n1ql-select.md

 * \-
 * \* / %
 * \+ \-
-* IS NULL, IS MISSING, IS VALUED
+* IS NULL, IS MISSING
-* IS NOT NULL, IS NOT MISSING, IS NOT VALUED
+* IS NOT NULL, IS NOT MISSING
 * LIKE
 * < <= > >=
 * =